-Activity 2.5: Maintain and develop natural history information and digital images of common sanctuary species, habitats and human uses.
+Activity 2.5: Maintain and develop natural history information and digital images of common sanctuary species, habitats, and human uses.
 Continue to supervise volunteers and interns to add new content on species found in the sanctuary, expanding on field guide resources available on the web and via smart phones (e.g., the SeaPhoto app).
 New images will be added to the SIMoN photo library on a regular basis.

 Activity 2.6: Support infrastructure and system guidance for Cordell Bank, Channel Islands, and Greater Farallones national marine sanctuaries SIMoN efforts.
-Continue ongoing efforts to secure external funding for hosting and maintaining the regional SIMoN website and, as staff time permits, continue to support expansion of web-based capabilities at all West Coast Region sites.
+Continue ongoing efforts to secure external funding for hosting and maintaining the regional SIMoN website and, as staff time permits, continue to support expansion of web-based capabilities at all West Coast region sites.
+The website work entails coding for database integration and web tool development and technical support for all five sanctuaries on the west coast.